-National Curriculum for England/IGCSEs/IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 895 pupils
+National Curriculum for England/ IGCSE/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 895 students

-Two junior schools; Nomentana (in the historic quarter) with 160 pupils and the larger La Storta plus a senior school in the northern part of the city.
-The vast majority of graduates aim for leading British universities (no Oxbridge in latest destinations listed but several Russell Group) with about five per cent heading to the US.
-Very respectable average IB Diploma score of 34.5 in 2019.
+Two junior schools; Nomentana (in the historic quarter) with 160 pupils and the larger La Storta, plus a senior school in the northern part of the city.
+The vast majority of graduates aim for leading British universities (no Oxbridge in latest destinations listed but several Russell Group members) with about five per cent heading to the US.
+Very respectable, above average IB Diploma scores.

 Click here for our full review of St. George's British International School.

-American High School Diploma/AP/IB Diploma; ages 14-19; co-ed; day and boarding; independent; private non-profit; 300 pupils
+American High School Diploma/ AP/ IB Diploma; ages 14-19; co-ed; day and boarding; independent; private non-profit; 300 students

 Founded by a former headmaster of Kent School in Connecticut, in the heart of historic Rome.
-Offering a classical liberal arts secondary education (taught by an impressive faculty) leading up to the IB Diploma and an optional post-graduate year, also open to external students.
+Offering a classical, liberal arts, secondary education (taught by an impressive faculty) leading up to the IB Diploma and also offering an optional post-graduate year, which is open to external students.
 15 per cent boarding and almost all move on to top global universities.
 Council of International Schools (CIS) and New England Association of Schools and Colleges (NEASC) accredited.

 Click here for our full review of St Stephen's School.